 Any changes in your work or partnership status must be reported to the IND within four weeks.
 You or your ‘sponsor’ (such as an employer) can be penalised by the IND if changes aren’t reported, including contributions to repatriation costs.

-If you change jobs, you don’t necessarily need a new residence permit, but the same rules will apply as for the first permit you were granted.
-So if you worked with a separate work permit, your new employer needs a new work permit, too.
+If you change jobs, you don’t necessarily need a new Dutch residence permit, but the same rules will apply as for the first permit you were granted.
+So if you worked with a separate Dutch work permit, your new employer needs a new work permit, too.

-If you are applying to extend a residence or work permit, your circumstances will be assessed again in reference to the original application.
+If you are applying to extend a Dutch residence permit, your circumstances will be assessed again in reference to the original application.
 The main exception is that after three years working on any given residence permit that allowed you to work (such as a partner’s permit or employee single permit), you no longer need a separate work permit to sign a contract of employment.

 Unemployment benefits (WW) in the Netherlands

 Typically all working residents in the Netherlands must first pay Dutch social security contributions in order to receive any benefits.
 Your employment history determines the amount and duration of unemployment benefit payments.
 For the first two months you get 75% of your last earned salary, and thereafter 70%.
 You must have worked 26 out of the previous 36 weeks before the first day of terminating your contract of employment (or fewer for those not in regular employment), although benefits can be restricted if other benefits are in operation.
-Read more in our guide to Dutch social security.

 Dutch labor authority

-Useful information regarding working practices, your contract of employment, Dutch labor law and the Netherlands’ minimum wage can be found on the Ministry of Social Affairs and Employment website (www.szw.nl) or the UWV WERKbedrijf website (www.werk.nl).
+Useful information regarding working practices, your contract of employment, Dutch labor law, and the Netherlands’ minimum wage can be found on the Ministry of Social Affairs and Employment website (www.szw.nl) or the UWV WERKbedrijf website (www.werk.nl).